resources by type

 ELA, Literature, Poetry, Grade 1, 2, 3, Graphic Organizers, Teacher Tools

-This resource is a set of learning posters and graphic organizers for color poetry writing.
-There are a variety of posters that teach about color poetry.
-Students will explore features of color poems.
-They will have the chance to write a color poem for each color of the rainbow.
+This resource is a set of learning posters and graphic organizers for couplet poetry writing.
+There is a poster that teaches about couplet poetry writing.
+They will be able to write a poem with a variety of templates.
 This pairs well with your poetry unit in English class.
 You may also love to print these off and use in a center activity.
 This resource can be accessed through: PowerPoint Google slides PDF

 Author Good Human Project